Return to home page

 Food and Health

 This activity contributes to the health and safety of our communities by ensuring that food and health activities are undertaken in accordance with relevant legislation.
-This includes the registration and auditing of food premises, licensing of hairdressers, funeral directors, camping grounds, mobile shops and stalls.
+This includes the registration and auditing of food premises, funeral directors, camping grounds, mobile shops and stalls.

 Food